About Taizé

 Taizé at Saint Mark's

 A group of Saint Mark's community members with experience of Taizé liturgies wanted to bring this style of worship to the inspiring space and special acoustics of the cathedral nave.
-Beginning in the spring of 2022, the service is offered seasonally (approximately every two or three months), on a Tuesday evening.
-The service is also livestreamed.
-You can view a recent service leaflet here to see what the order of service looks like, and video of past services may be seen below on this page.
+Beginning in the spring of 2022, a service was offered seasonally, on a Tuesday evening.
+Beginning in 2025, it became a monthly offering, on the second Tuesday of each month (with a hiatus during the summer).
+The service is always livestreamed.
+Video and service leaflets from past services may be seen below on this page.

 If you have any questions, or are interested in contributing in some way to our Taizé Prayer ministry, please get in touch.
 All are welcome to contribute—as musicians, readers, or to help to plan the services—regardless of you prior experience with Taizé.
 To learn more, email taize@saintmarks.org